marcuscavalcanti/microservice-simulator/README.md

 # Microservice Simulator

-The goal of this project, is to act as a Microservice simulator, so you can simulate success and error scenarios.
+The goal of this (simple) project, is to act like a real Microservice, so you can simulate success and error scenarios.
 This project also simulates latency conditions, that is very useful to check if your retry and exponential backoff policies are working as expected.

 You can configure which status codes will be returned.
 In the same way, you can configure a latency range.